 IFA requires a rent advantage for proposed rents of at least 10 percent discount from the estimated market rents.
+If rent advantage is over 30 percent discount a narrative is required on why higher rents are not recommended by the analyst since achievable.
 The request for a rent advantage must:

-- Quantify and discuss the market advantage of the proposed rents per bedroom size. - Include a table that presents proposed rents by bedroom size. - Estimate achievable market rent. - Use the ratio of proposed rent to estimated market rent. - Discuss the feasibility of the proposed rent levels per bedroom size and whether the proposed rent level is achievable. - If LIHTC rents are not achievable based on the existing market conditions, recommend alternate rents or justify why future market conditions will make the proposed rent favorable.
+- Quantify and discuss the market advantage of the proposed rents per bedroom size. - Include a table that presents proposed rents by bedroom size. - Estimate achievable market rent. - Use the ratio of proposed rent to estimated achievable market rent. - Discuss the feasibility of the proposed rent levels per bedroom size and whether the proposed rent level is achievable. - If LIHTC rents are not achievable based on the existing market conditions, recommend alternate rents or justify why future market conditions will make the proposed rent favorable.